-The Structure of Molecules & VSEPR (Valence Shell Electron Pair Replusion)
+The Structure of Molecules & VSEPR (Review)

-patial arrangements of atoms in covalently bonded molecules and polyatomic ions do not have only two-dimensions as are typically drawn in many of their representations.
-This "flat" approach is quick for constructing Lewis structures and in considering covalent bonds.
-However, it is only a first step.
-It is most important to perceive and understand the basis for three-dimensional structures.
+o far, you have mostly dealt with two-dimensional or "connectivity" representations of molecules and ions.
+This approach has been very useful in constructing Lewis structures and in considering covalent bonds.
+Compounds such as water, H2O, ammonia, NH3, and buckminsterfullerene, C60 are molecular compounds whose atoms are held together with covalent bonds.
+It is very important to perceive their three-dimensional structures.
 Three-dimensional structures have a different kind of importance than do two-dimensional representations.
-Three-dimensional representations inform us of the interactions between different molecules and interactions between different parts of the same molecule in space.
-They explain many physical and molecular properties such as boiling point, the mode of action and effectiveness of drugs, the toxicity of poisons, and the properties of plastics and polymers.
+Three-dimensional representations inform us about the interactions between different molecules and interactions between different parts of the same molecule in space.